 Maintaining a healthy weight doesn’t have to be all about eating cardboard and relentless dieting.
-We all want the ‘quick fix’ when we are desperate to get into a bikini for that holiday in the sun or the even just to be able to take the children to the local swimming pool.
-At my ripe old age of 40 I have come to realise that this isn’t actually the most sensible way and it often doesn’t work in the long term so it’s more about making the right lifestyle choices.
-I have been researching the best methods to maintain a healthy weight from anywhere and everywhere and I’ve compiled my top 20 in an effort to help myself and hopefully a few of my readers too.
+We all want the ‘quick fix’ when we are desperate to get into a bikini for that holiday in the sun or even just to be able to take the children to the local swimming pool.
+At my ripe old age of 40, I have come to realise that this isn’t actually the most sensible way, and it often doesn’t work in the long term, so it’s more about making the right lifestyle choices.
+I have been researching the best methods to maintain a healthy weight from anywhere and everywhere, and I’ve compiled my top 20 in an effort to help myself and hopefully a few of my readers too.
 Let me know what you think . . .

 - Don’t serve at the table – you are more likely to fill up your plate with seconds (or thirds) if you use serving dishes at the table.

 - Work out before breakfast – The University of Glasgow found that going for a run or even a brisk walk before breakfast can help you to shed more fat.

 - Grill, steam and poach – cooking via these methods doesn’t use oil, so your food is naturally lower in calories.

 - Exercise with friends – it’s ok to exercise alone, but when you attend classes, the gym or even just go for a walk with a friend, you are much less likely to back out and find excuses not to go.
 Exercising with friends is fun and becomes a social experience.
 It’s also much healthier than meeting for coffee and cake!